Categories

 Sagada Bus Window at Halsema Highway

-(Updated June 26, 2011) Once in a while, I miss long road trips.
+Once in a while, I miss long road trips.
 Riding at the bus for hours on the road.
 Come night you rest comfortably at your seat and let the rocking motion of the bus cradle you to sleep.
 That may also be one reason what drew me back in Sagada last I went there.
 It’s the road journey itself.
 And the highlands is the perfect destination for it.
-Even if the bus doesn’t have air conditioning, most times packed on their crammed little seats, the cool mountain air blowing from the window, the bucolic back country panoramas sliding in front of your eyes is enough to satiate my crave to hit the road and travel.
+Even if the bus doesn’t have air conditioning, most times packed on their crammed little seats, the cool mountain air blowing from the window, the bucolic back country panoramas sliding in front of your vision is enough to satiate my crave to hit the road and travel.

 Sagada: Morning Unwind